As crowdfunding is basically available for everyone, we do, however, have guidelines to better determine what’s appropriate, or not, in our website.

 - Projects that contain offensive materials.
 The Spark Project holds the right to determine which materials are offensive;

-- The project should not break any Philippine law;
+- The project should not break any Philippine law; AND

 - Projects that have parallel, simultaneous campaigns in any other crowdfunding site.